Kourtney Kardashian Faces Heartbreak After Justin Bieber Outing, Is Scott Disick Refusing Couples Counseling?

 As reconciliation rumors swirl, a report by Hollywood Life has suggested that Kourtney Kardashian wants to make things work between her and Disick, but because of his reported bad behavior, she has allegedly been left to parent their children as he parties elsewhere.

 “[Kourtney Kardashian] has been making sacrifices and refraining from business opportunities which would take her away from the children,” the source said on January 25.
 “She has also been going to counseling by herself regularly, something she wished Scott would do too.
-Meanwhile Scott is present for a week or month, on good behavior, only to routinely disappear the next.”
+Meanwhile, Scott is present for a week or month, on good behavior, only to routinely disappear the next.”

 “Kourtney is doing everything she can to provide a healthy family environment to her children, despite Scott’s periodic poor behavior,” the source continued.
 “While Kourtney has remained committed to co-parenting their kids, she simply can’t say the same for her children’s constantly absent father.”